nystudio107/seomatic/README.md

 ### 1.1.25 -- 2016.07.20

+* [Fixed] Fixed an issue with SEO images not rendering properly via the FieldType
 * [Improved] Added a fallback if `iconv` is not installed for UTF-8 conversion
+* [Improved] Explicitly state that the SEO Image must be in JPG, PNG, or GIF format
 * [Improved] Updated the README.md

 ### 1.1.24 -- 2016.07.18